Process of buying a house: step-by-step guide

 11. Research removal companies

 If you don’t have a lot of furniture to move into your new property, you could hire a removal van yourself.
 But if you have a lot to move, removal companies can help make the process easier - Which?
-Trusted Traders can help you find a reliable firm.
+Trusted Traders can help you find a reliable firm near you.

 Removal company costs will depend on the amount of items you need to move and the distance to your new property, among other things.

-Once you’ve found one or two firms you like, check their availability before you exchange contracts on the property (see below) so you have a clear idea of when you’ll realistically be able to move in.
+Once you’ve found one or two firms you like, check their availability before agreeing a completion date with the seller (see below) so you're able to move on the date you agree.

 It’s vital that you have buildings insurance in place on your new home from the day you exchange contracts - in fact, most mortgage providers will make this a condition of lending.

-This is because you are legally responsible for the property from the moment contracts are exchanged - so if the building were to be flooded or burn down before the day of completion (see below) and you weren’t insured, you wouldn’t be covered.
+This is because you are legally bound to buy the property from the moment contracts are exchanged, so if the building were to be flooded or burn down before the day of completion (see below) and you weren’t insured, you wouldn’t be covered.

 If you’re buying a new-build property, the insurance doesn’t need to come into effect until the day of completion.